Can You Treat Varicose Veins with Apple Cider Vinegar?

 But is it?

-According to the Mayo Clinic, “apple cider vinegar isn’t likely to be effective for weight loss.”
+According to the Mayo Clinic, apple cider vinegar isn’t likely to be effective for weight loss.
 Cue disappointment.
-The Mayo Clinic goes on to say that “proponents of apple cider vinegar claim that it has numerous health benefits and that drinking a small amount or taking a supplement before meals helps curb appetite and burn fat.”
+They go on to say that proponents of apple cider vinegar claim that it has numerous health benefits and that drinking a small amount or taking a supplement before meals helps curb appetite and burn fat.